samuelgoto/microforms/README.md

   "description": "The list of issues we are tracking", "<form name='create' action='/create.php' method='POST'>": {
     "<label>": "Create new issues",
-    "<label for='title'>": "The name of the issue" "<input name='title' required>": {},
+    "<label for='title'>": "The name of the issue", "<input name='title' required>": {},
-    "<label for='description'>": "The description of the issue" "<input name='description'>": {}
+    "<label for='description'>": "The description of the issue", "<input name='description'>": {}
   }
 }